Jörg Albertz: Career

 He returned to Hamburg in 2001.
-Despite the hype of his return, he was unable to live up to the hopes that people had on his shoulders.
+Despite the hype of his return, he was unable to live up to the hopes that the supporters placed on his shoulders.
 Before the beginning of season 2002–03 he transferred to Chinese club Shanghai Shenhua.
 He initially gained success with them when he won the 2003 league title.
 In 2003 the Chinese Football Association revoked the league title after it was discovered the Shenhua General manager Lou Shifang had bribed officials to give favourable decisions to Shenhua in games that season.

-Having had a moderately successful spell in China, Albertz moved back to Germany in 2004, his re-initiation into the German game coming with Greuther Fürth.
+Having had a moderately successful spell in China, Albertz moved back to his homeland in 2004, his re-initiation into the German game coming with Greuther Fürth.
 On the receiving end of many injuries, he switched to Fortuna Düsseldorf once again, where he retired at the end of the 2006–07 season.

-On 11 March 2008, Albertz confirmed he was training with Clyde with a view to a short-term move, to help out Clyde manager and former Rangers teammate John Brown.
-Albertz signed for Clyde on 14 March 2008.

-He made his debut the following day, scoring a trademark free kick in a 1–1 draw with Stirling Albion.
+On 11 March 2008, Albertz confirmed he was training with Clyde with a view to a short-term move, to help out their manager and his former Rangers teammate John Brown.
+He registered to play on 14 March, and made his debut the following day, scoring a trademark free kick in a 1–1 draw with Stirling Albion.
 He scored Clyde's winning goal with another free kick in an important 2–1 victory over St Johnstone on 25 March, to lift Clyde out of the relegation play-off zone.
 After helping Clyde stay in the Scottish First Division via the playoffs, Albertz went into retirement once again, after making eight appearances for the club, scoring twice.